FTM Period Came Back

 Can I Stop My Period Now And Later Have A Baby?

-This is discussed in detail on one of our other blogs, but briefly, yes, theoretically, you can.
-This is provisional of some factors.
+This is discussed in detail in Testosterone Withdrawal (FTM), but briefly, yes, theoretically, you can.
+This is a provisional of some factors.
 You will need to retain your reproductive organs associated with pregnancy.
 Several bottom surgeries make pregnancy impossible.
 You should notify your hormone-prescribing providers of your intention to retain your fertility.

 They will then discuss further options.
-While many transgender men who are on testosterone preparations for quite a while do manage to become pregnant and have healthy babies, there is always a chance of reduced fertility following testosterone treatment.
+While many transgender men who have been on testosterone preparations for quite a while do manage to become pregnant and have healthy babies, there is always a chance of reduced fertility following testosterone treatment.

 You will need to stop taking testosterone when you intend to get pregnant.
 It might take an average of 6 months for your period to return before you can start trying to get pregnant.
 Remember that testosterone is a teratogen and can be very bad for your baby, so it is vital to discuss this with your doctor in advance so that the possibility of adverse effects can be minimized as far as possible.